tvanslyke/ENGW-3302/discourse-community-manual.md

 # How Programmers Talk to One Another
-Here we'll discuss some of the formats that programmers use to communicate with eachother.
+Here we'll discuss some of the formats that programmers use to communicate with each other.

 ## The README
 All software projects should have an associated README file.
 The README file tells users and other developers the basics of how to obtain and use the associated software and code.